jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   - **bed** means—
     (a) in relation to any river, the space of land which the waters of the river cover at its fullest flow without overtopping the banks; and
     (b) in relation to a lake, the space of land which the waters of the lake cover at its highest level without exceeding its physical margin
-  - **certified aerodrome** means an aerodrome licensed under the Civil Aviation Regulations 1953 or certificated under rules made under the Civil Aviation Act 1990
+  - **certified aerodrome** means an aerodrome certificated under rules made under the Civil Aviation Act 2023
   - **common marine and coastal area** has the meaning given in section 9(1) of the Marine and Coastal Area (Takutai Moana) Act 2011
   - **companion dog** means a dog certified by the Top Dog Companion Trust as being a companion dog or a dog under training as a companion dog
   - **concession** or —